zinnydigits/tdi-datascience-2024/week-5/README.md

 ## Questions:
 ### 1. Classes and Inheritance
 a.
-Define a Python class named Employee with attributes for name, age, and salary (The salary attribute should be private):
+Define a Python class named Employee with attributes for name, age, and salary (The salary attribute should be private): <br>
 i.
 Describe the difference between private and public attributes in Python classes.
-When would you choose to make an attribute private? ii.
-A method to get and set the value of the salary. iii.
+When would you choose to make an attribute private? <br>
+ii.
+A method to get and set the value of the salary. <br>
+iii.
 A method to display the employee’s details.

 b.
 Explain how inheritance can be used to create a class hierarchy for different employee types such as Employee, Manager, and Intern.
 You can provide code examples if necessary.